 Minn.
 Stat.
-CONTRACTING - BID LAWS Workpape Section Yes No Reference b.
-If the contract was not awarded to the lowest bidder, were reasonable and appropriate reasons documented in the minutes? c.
-Was the contract executed in writing? d.
-Was a faithful performance bond received from the contractor?
-Note: If the contract is limited to the purchase of a finished tangible product, the board may require, at its discretion, a performance bond in the amount it deems necessary. § 123B.52, subd.
-1 3.
-Are records retained on all bids with: a. the names of the bidders; b. the amounts of the bids; c. an indication as to the successful bidder? § 123B.52, subd.
-1a 4.
-If a project labor agreement is used to construct or repair a facility: a.
-Did the school board adopt at a public meeting a written resolution authorizing the project labor agreement?
-And b.
-Did the school board publish notice of the meeting in the district's official newspaper at least 30 days in advance? § 123B.52, subd.
-1 5.
-Tie Low Bids or Single Bids. a.
-In the case of identical low bids from two or more bidders, the board may, at its discretion, utilize negotiated procurement methods with the tied low bidders for that particular transaction, so long as the price paid does not exceed the low tied bid price.
-(1) If there were any tie low bids, was the ultimate price paid less than or equal to the tie low bid price? b.
+CONTRACTING - BID LAWS Workpaper Section Yes No Reference (1) If there were any tie low bids, was the ultimate price paid less than or equal to the tie low bid price? b.
 In the case where only a single bid is received, the board may, at its discretion, negotiate a mutually agreeable contract with the bidder so long as the price paid does not exceed the original bid.
 (1) If there were any cases of single bids, was the ultimate price paid less than or equal to the bid? § 123B.52, subds.
 1 & 3 6.
 Direct Negotiated Contracts. a.
 Contracts for the purchase of perishable foods.
 Perishable food items (except milk for school lunches and vocational training programs) in any amount may be made by direct negotiation with two or more quotations received without advertising for bids.
-Were written quotations received and were they kept on file for at least one year?
+Were written quotations received and were they kept on file for at least one year? b.

-Minn.
-Stat.
-CONTRACTING - BID LAWS Workpaper Section Yes No Reference b.
 Contracts for transportation/fuel.
 A contract for transportation of school children or for the purchase of petroleum heating fuel or fuel for vehicles may be made by direct negotiation by obtaining two or more written quotations when possible or on sealed bids.
 (1) If a contract was made by direct negotiations, were quotations requested by published notice at least 30 days before the contract was awarded?
 (2) Were written quotes received and were all quotations kept on file for at least one year? § 123B.52, subd.
 6 7.
 School District Surplus Computers Exception.
 If the school district disposed of a surplus school computer and related equipment without complying with the competitive bidding requirements of Minn.
-Stat. § 471.345: Did the school district dispose of the surplus computer and related equipment by conveying the property and title to another school district, the State Department of Corrections, the board of trustees of the Minnesota state colleges and universities, or the family of a student residing in the district whose total family income meets the federal definition of poverty?
+Stat. § 471.345: did the school district dispose of the surplus computer and related equipment by conveying the property and title to another school district, the State Department of Corrections, the board of trustees of the Minnesota state colleges and universities, or the family of a student residing in the district whose total family income meets the federal definition of poverty?

-Minn.
+Section Yes No Referen Minn.
 Stat.
-CONTRACTING - BID LAWS Workpaper

-Section Yes No Reference
+CONTRACTING - BID LAWS Workpaper Section Vec No Reference

 Part III.
-Audit Conclusion

-The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to contracting and bidding.
+Audit Conclusion The auditor must state a conclusionbased on this questionnaire and any other audit procedures performedwhether the client has complied with the legal provisions reviewed relating to contracting and bidding. complication to regain provisions to the weatherman and crauming.
 Conclusion: